 TOS Connect

-Feb 2024 - present
+Feb 2024 - July 2025

-Team: Nureesah Hendricks Physiotherapy (Client & co-founder), University of Cape Town, Vincent Pallotti Life Hospital.
+Team: Nureesah Hendricks Physiotherapy (Client & co-founder), University of Cape Town, Life Vincent Pallotti Hospital.

 Role: UX/UI Designer, co-founder